diladele/docker-dnssafety/README.md

 Dns Safety is a free DNS server that enables filtering and sanitizing DNS requests in your network.
 Main features:
  * seamlessly works for all devices in your network
- * policy based filtering, apply different filtering levels for different devices
+ * enables policy based filtering: different filtering levels can be used for different devices
- * block sites with inappropriate content by category, enable safe search in Google, Bing, YouTube
+ * blocks sites with inappropriate content by category, enables safe search in Google, Bing and YouTube
- * block annoying ads
+ * blocks annoying ads
- * get extensive insights about the traffic in your network
+ * provides extensive insights about the traffic in your network

 For more information, please visit our [official website](https://dnssafety.diladele.com/)